Summer Vacation: Don't Blow Your Money!

 The catch is, summer is when your money can most easily melt away...
 Vacations, socializing, shopping, travelling home - costs like these can leave you broke if you're not ready.
 That's why Minthorn asked for ideas that would help students keep more money for school.

 Job Postings magazine has a print version that goes to campuses.
-So because Minthorn's "Money Zone" article ("Locked and Loaded") -- the result of our conversation -- can be hard to find online, I've attached the magazine copy here as a pdf.
+But Minthorn's "Money Zone" article (originally titled "Locked and Loaded") -- the result of our conversation -- can sometimes break pages links online.
+So I've attached the magazine copy here as a pdf.

 Here is Minthorn's "Locked and Loaded" as it ran in the May, 2010 print issue.